Annapurna Circuit Trek-14 Days

 Trip FAQS

-Annapurna Circuit isis located in the north- central region of Nepal within the Annapurna Conservation Area.
+The Annapurna Circuit is located in the north-central region of Nepal within the Annapurna Conservation Area.

-The Annapurna circuit trek typically takes 10-14 days depending on your pace, specific route you choose.
+The Annapurna circuit trek typically takes 10-14 days depending on your pace and the specific route you choose.

-On an Average you need to walk 5-6 hrs per day, that depends on altitude and stage of trek.
+On average, you need to walk 5-6 hrs per day; that depends on altitude and stage of trek.

-Yes, it is possible to complete Annapurna Circuit Trek in 12 Days but that depends on your pace, fitness
+Yes, it is possible to complete Annapurna Circuit Trek in 12 days, but that depends on your pace and fitness

-Yes, there is the facility of wi-fi at tea houses though it may be slow in some are due to high altitudes and there may also be a charge for using wi-fi.
+Yes, there is the facility of Wi-Fi at tea houses, though it may be slow in some areas due to high altitudes, and there may also be a charge for using Wi-Fi.